dark-Echo0/sql-data-warehouse-project/README.md

 Hi there!
 I’m Rico Araojo, a learner in Data Engineering and aspiring Data Engineer.
 I’m a Computer Engineer seeking to transition into the Data Engineering profession.

 ## <img width="25" height="25" alt="image" src="https://github.com/user-attachments/assets/a74f6954-2175-47f1-b7a2-a8b69a12e471" /> Reference
-This output was implemented based on the tutorial of the Instructor [Data with Baraa](https://www.youtube.com/watch?v=9GVqKuTVANE&t=1258s) in Youtube.
+This output was implemented based on the tutorial with the title of [SQL Data Warehouse from Scratch](https://www.youtube.com/watch?v=9GVqKuTVANE&t=1258s) in Youtube.